-Pupils are placed on the AND Register after discussion and liaison between the Primary Schools and the AND team at Kingstone High School.
+Pupils are placed on the SEND Register after discussion and liaison between the Primary Schools and the SEND team at Kingstone High School.
 Prior to entry, the KS2 test results and information from the Primary School will be carefully analysed with regard to pupils having specific or special needs.
-The results of these tests, together with Primary School information will be made available to all teaching staff through publication and presentation at Staff meeting of the AND Register and handbook and information stored on sims.
+The results of these tests, together with Primary School information will be made available to all teaching staff through publication and presentation at Staff meeting of the SEND Register and handbook and information stored on sims.

 On entry to Kingstone High School all pupils will sit standardised tests in Maths and English.
-The AND also runs literacy testing for all Yr7's in September, testing their reading, spelling, writing and also a dyslexia screening.
+The SEND team also runs literacy testing for all Yr7s in September, testing their reading, spelling, and writing.
+We also provide dyslexia screening.
 This helps to identify pupils who need additional targeted support.
-All pupils are the retested at the end of Yr7, Yr8 and Yr9 to track attainment and monitor progress.
+All pupils are then retested at the end of Yr7, Yr8 and Yr9 to track attainment and monitor progress.